RedTurtle/collective.powertoken.core/README.txt

 object:

 ``roles``
     Default to empty list.
-Commonly when you call ``consumeAction`` you are performing an action keeping user's privileges.
+Commonly when you call ``consumeActions`` you are performing an action keeping user's privileges.
 Providing there a list of Zope roles will give you *those* roles instead.
 In this way, knowing a token, you can commonly perform unauthorized actions.
 ``oneTime``
     Default to True.
-When you call ``consumeAction``  you commonly execute the action and remove the action from the action list.
+When you call ``consumeActions``  you commonly execute the action and remove the action from the action list.
     Instead you can configure an action that never expire the token when executed, so you can call it many times as you want (using the same token every time).